-When determining the acceptable qualifications of its faculty, the institution follows the guidelines set forth by the HLC (Higher Learning Commission).
-Additionally, the institution addresses instructional requirements outlined in programs designated with national and state accreditations and/or career technical programs that align with industry requirements for credentials and experience.
+When determining the acceptable qualifications of its faculty, the institution follows the guidelines set forth by the Higher Learning Commission (HLC), Policy: Assumed Practices CRRT.C.10.010.
+Factors associated with qualifications may include, but are not limited to "the achievement of academic credentials, progress towards academic credentials, equivalent experience, or some combination thereof."
+In addition, the institution addresses instructional requirements outlined in programs designated with national and state accreditations and/or career technical programs that align with industry requirements for credentials and experience.